fivetran/dbt_linkedin_source/README.md

-# LinkedIn Ads (Source)
+# LinkedIn Ad Analytics (Source)

-This package models LinkedIn Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/linkedin-ads).
+This package models LinkedIn Ad Analytics data from [Fivetran's connector](https://fivetran.com/docs/applications/linkedin-ads).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1nwR5efra1p3S1uOwUgU9Wdx7WBKXE7onxNDffK0IpgM/edit#slide=id.g311502b468_5_443).

 ## Models

-This package contains staging models, designed to work simultaneously with our [LinkedIn Ads modeling package](https://github.com/fivetran/dbt_linkedin).
+This package contains staging models, designed to work simultaneously with our [LinkedIn Ad Analytics modeling package](https://github.com/fivetran/dbt_linkedin).
 The staging models:

 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`